 Breaking Down Barriers for a Successful Practice

-Breaking Down Barriers for a Successful Practice includes 8, 2-hour, virtual interactive sessions that will guide attendees through administrative and clinical workflows to improve patient experience, treatment outcomes and financial viability.
+Breaking Down Barriers for a Successful Practice includes 8, 2-hour, sessions that guide attendees through administrative and clinical workflows to improve patient experience, treatment outcomes and financial viability.
 Using case presentations, roundtable discussions and panel Q&As, participants will learn strategies to grow and succeed in dental sleep medicine.

 This course is for you if you are: